Yoshiki (musician): Business ventures

 Yoshiki has launched several business ventures, including music recording, entertainment, wine, energy drinks, fashion, finance, and lifestyle products.

 In 1986 Yoshiki founded Extasy Records in Japan with money he received from his mother when she sold her business, later established Extasy Japan and Extasy Records International, around 2000.
 He also founded Japanese record label Platinum Records in April 1992 as an affiliate of PolyGram.

 In 1992, Yoshiki purchased One On One Recording, a recording studio complex in North Hollywood from Jim David, renaming it Extasy Recording Studios after his own record label in 1999.
 He sold the studio in 2012, and it later became 17 Hertz Studio.
 In April 1998, he bought Brooklyn Recording Studios, which housed the Los Angeles offices of Maverick Records, from owners Madonna and Freddy DeMann.
 He renamed it One On One South before using it as the headquarters of Extasy Records International.
 In 2013, Yoshiki bought The Pass, a Los Angeles recording studio previously known as Larrabee East.

 On May 15, 2000, Yoshiki invented a method for reproducing mp3 music and holds a patent for compressed music data playback technology.

 In 2015, the Yoshiki Channel was launched on Niconico Video, a Japanese video platform.
 The channel streams exclusive live shows and distributes links for movies and magazines.

 Yoshiki also has his own Hello Kitty product line, named Yoshikitty.

 Yoshiki has partnered with researchers to investigate music as therapy.
 Yoshiki also has branded MasterCard and Visa credit cards, and is an investor in Green Lord Motors.

 In May 2022, Yoshiki formed a business partnership with Coca-Cola Japan to create the energy drinks "Real Gold X" and "Real Gold Y", themed after Yoshiki's connection to rock music and classical music, respectively.

-In August 2022, French Champagne house Pommery announced a collaboration with Yoshiki as the brand's first co-release with a celebrity artist.
-In July 2023, Pommery expanded the distribution to Germany after the Champagne set sales records in Japan.